Carreau/phd-dissertation/parts/part3.rst

 on beads and simulations investigate the effect of cross-linking and Capping Protein on the formed actin gel.
-It can be observed both experimentally and in simulation that a filaments network escapes from what is defined as the actin cortex (:num:`Fig #fig-bead-tirf`).
+It can be observed both experimentally and in simulation that a filaments network escapes from what is defined as the actin cortex (:num:`Figure #fig-bead-tirf`).
 The effect of these long filaments is not taken into account in the `in-silico` system, where the analysis is restricted to filaments shorter than 10 µm.
 The effect of dense entangled actin networks generated from randomly placed primers on the bead surface only participates in the tension increase and